EPA Particulate Matter Data -- Analyses using Local Control Strategy: Introduction

 \section{Introduction}

-When a researcher starts analyzing a large cross-sectional dataset downloaded from the internet, it’s too late to worry about deficiencies in the \textit{experimental design} characteristics of observational data!
-It is what it is.
-You could discard parts of the data to make the remainder ``look better'': e.g. look more \textit{blocked} and/or \textit{balanced}.
-But using less than essentially ``all'' of the available data opens you up to accusations of ``cherry-picking'' or having ``gardened'' the data to get the answer you want, Glaeser (2006).
+When a researcher downloads a large file of cross-sectional data from the internet, it’s too late to worry about potential deficiencies in the \textit{experimental design} characteristics of observational data.
+One could discard some parts of the data to make the remainder ``look better'': e.g. look more \textit{blocked} and/or \textit{balanced}.
+But using \textit{much less than all of the available data} opens a researcher up to potential accusations of ``cherry-picking'' or having ``gardened'' the data to get some desired result, Glaeser (2006).

-One sound approach is to use R-functions and CRAN-packages that implement a comprehensive and adaptive strategy that helps you to robustly \textit{``design'' your analyses} of potentially diverse and/or confounded measurements, as illustrated here using data from Pye et al. (2021).
-The approach illustrated here uses the \textit{LocalControlStrategy} R-package of Obenchain (2015-2019).
+Here we use R-functions from CRAN-packages, R Core Team (2022), that implement a highly adaptive strategy that can robustly ``\textit{design an analysis}'' of potentially confounded variables.
+We apply this approach to the data.frame, \textit{pmdata}, that is part of the newest Version ($1.4$) of the \textit{LocalControlStrategy} R-package, Obenchain (2015-2022).
+This data.frame contains a total of $122$ variables that quantify diverse characteristics of $2,980$ individual US Counties.
+To form \textit{pmdata}, we merged EPA data downloaded from \url{https://doi.org/10.5281/zenodo.5713903} with data from \textit{CDC Wonder} (2017), using \textit{fips} codes.
+Our PDF file of R-documentation for \textit{pmdata}, which can be downloaded from \url{https://CRAN.R-project.org/package=LocalControlStrategy}, provides ``shortened'' names for all $122$ variables as well as any original EPA names and variable descriptions.

+Researchers wishing to perform analyses using software other than R can access the CSV data file we have posted on \textit{dryad}, Young and Obenchain (2022), \url{https://doi.org/10.5061/dryad.63xsj3v58}.
+This CSV file contains only the $25$ variables that we initially considered using in our analyses of the $2,973$ US Counties without any \textit{missing values} for the $11$ variables listed in Table 1.

+Since we accessed \textit{CDC Wonder} data on April 19, 2022 (more than 19 months after EPA researchers), our ``2016'' CDC data may not actually be identical to that analyzed in PYE et al. (2021).
+A more important difference is that our analyses here will focus on CDC ``Age Adjusted'' rates of Circulatory and/or Respiratory mortality, \textit{AACRmort}, while published EPA analyses used only CDC ``crude'' (or raw) mortality rates.

+Here, we illustrate use of the LC Strategy R-package to implement the \textit{NU Learning} approach of Obenchain (2015-2022).
+Its three key-characteristics are:

+[a] Users must specify both a single $y-$outcome variable and a single primary (potentially causal) variable that represents either (1) a binary ``treatment choice'', $t=0$ or $t=1$, or else (2) a continuous primary ``exposure'' measure, $e$.
+The analyses illustrated here use $y = AACRmort$ and $e = Bvoc$ (biogenic volatile organic compounds), which are two of the eleven variables described in Table $1$.

+[b] LC Strategy then starts by forming Clusters of observational units (here, US Counties) that are \textit{relatively well-matched} in an $X-$covariate space also specified by the analyst.
+Software supporting application of LC Strategy needs to provide statistical measures and graphics that help users make well-informed choices among both clustering algorithms and the best number, $K$, of clusters to use with each algorithm.